 Pink leotard, pink or tan tights, pink ballet shoes and tan tap shoes.
 No diapers or pull-ups.
 As soon as possible, get students accustomed to not wearing

 Girls: Black leotard, pink tights and pink ballet shoes.
 Hair must be pulled up and secured in a neat bun.
 No skirts or shorts.

 Boys: Black dance pants, white t-shirts, tanks or muscle shirts and black ballet shoes.
 Dance belts if applicable.

-Bike-tard or leotard, convertible or footless tights and bare feet.
+Bike-tard or leotard for acro, fitted dance or athletic wear and bare feet.

 - back to top of page -